-The census provides a range of statistics about children including their age, sex, ethnic affliliation(s), birthplace, where they live, and what kind of household they live in.
-Other information includes comparisons of children with the rest of the population, and projections about how their proportion of the population is likely to change in the future.
-Statistics about children in families include people (of any age) who live with at least one parent.
+The population census provides statistics about the age, sex, ethnic affiliation(s), language(s) spoken, and place of birth of New Zealand children, plus where they live, and what kind of household they live in.
+Find out how children compare with the rest of the population, and how their proportion is projected to change in the future.

 Reports and articles

-- Vulnerable children and families: Some findings from the New Zealand General Social Survey (October 2012)
+Vulnerable children and families: Some findings from the New Zealand General Social Survey (published 2012)

-Uses data from the NZGSS to look at households with vulnerable children, using 11 economic, housing, health, and social indicators related to poor child outcomes.
+Using data from the 2010 NZGSS, this report looks at households with vulnerable children, using 11 economic, housing, health, and social indicators related to poor child outcomes.

-- Parents supporting children who do not live with them (March 2012)
+Parents supporting children who do not live with them (published 2012)

-Find out about the support parents give their children aged under 18 years who don’t live with them.
+Find out about the support parents give their children aged under 18 years who don’t live with them, using 2010 NZGSS data.

-This report compares the findings of the 1998 and 2009 New Zealand Childcare Surveys.
+Comparison of findings from the 1998 and 2009 New Zealand childcare surveys.